kej715/DtCyber/KRONOS2.1/README.md

 # Installing KRONOS 2.1
-This directory tree contains a collection of artifacts facilitating the installation from scratch of the KRONOS 2.1 operating system on *DtCyber*.
+This directory tree contains a collection of artifacts facilitating the installation of the KRONOS 2.1 operating system on *DtCyber*.
 Following the instructions, below, will produce a working instance of the operating system that supports:

 - Batch job submission via a simulated card reader
 - Interactive login via your favorite Telnet client